hafeezibbad/opening-hours/README.md

 </tr>
 </table>

-* Static analysis using [mypy](https://mypy.readthedocs.io/en/stable/introduction.html) has some errors.
-These do not directly affect the application functionality.
 ## Improvements ideas
 * Test coverage (both unit test and end-to-end) can be improved.
 * Deployment using public cloud, such as [Heroku](https://www.heroku.com/), [AWS](https://aws.amazon.com/).
 * Run application in a docker container.
-* Add rate limiting to the API to prevent (D)DoS attacks.
+* Add rate limiting to the API to prevent DoS attacks.
 * Add caching support for the API calls.
 * Add Authentication and Authorization.
 [JSON web tokens](https://jwt.io/) are a good candidate.
+* Fuzzing input json structure

 ## Developer notes
 * In current implementation, ``type`` and ``value`` keys in timing events, for example, ``{"type": "open", "value ": 64800}``, are case-insensitive.
 If this behavior is not required, please comment out this line from [src/app